sebastianhaberey/easyborg/README.md

 Users/user/Documents
 ```

-When you _restore_ or _extract_ the item, it will be written relative to the current working directory:
+When you _restore_ or _extract_ the item, it will be written into the current working directory:

 ```
 <CWD>/Users/user/Documents